One year on from Learning Pool’s acquisition of HT2 Labs: How far we’ve come

 An ecosystem for the modern learner

-As HT2 Labs merged with Learning Pool, their award-winning Learning Experience Platform, Curatr integrated Learning Pool’s own LXP, Stream.
-Combining the tech in both platforms, Learning Pool then relaunched the rebranded, Stream LXP.
+As HT2 Labs merged with Learning Pool, their award-winning Learning Experience Platform, Curatr integrated Learning Pool’s own LXP, Learning Pool Platform.
+Combining the tech in both platforms, Learning Pool then relaunched the rebranded, Learning Pool Platform.
 With the best in personalized and social learning, first-class authoring, curated content and a range of tools to enable learning in the flow of work, HT2 Labs and Learning Pool together were able to create a market-leading product, a genuine Learning Experience Platform that is already being used by more than 100 organizations.

 As we relaunched our LXP, we also introduced a couple of new integrations to the platform that offers flexibility to modern organizations.
 Waves is an automation tool that enables you to plan, launch, nudge, and manage your learning effectively, giving you control over the delivery of learning experiences, personalizing your learners’ journey depending on their responses and engagement.
 Flo is our personalized learning chatbot, linking learners to content using natural language search and directing them to assigned learning, all as part of their daily routine.